db-ux-design-system/core-web/packages/components/src/README.md

 ## Styles

-There are some important files where we include `mixins` and `placeholders` for better development:
+There are some important files where we include `SCSS mixins` and `SCSS placeholders` for easier development:

 ### Variables - Spacings/Elevation/etc